amarullz/windowgestures/README.md

 ## License

 My Window Gestures are distributed under the terms of the GNU General Public License, version 2 or later.
-See the [COPYING file][license] for details.
+See the [license](COPYING) for details.
 Individual extensions may be licensed under different terms, see each source file for details.